Last updated on January 6, 2020 at 23:53

 Sarcoidosis isn’t a restrictive lung disease, it’s a multisystem disease that has effect on the lung as well.
 Sarcoidosis causes noncaseating granulomas in many organs, including the lung.
 In 10% of patients are the granulomas replaced by interstitial fibrosis, resulting in a special morphology called honeycomb lung.
 Fibrosis causes the usual symptoms of restrictive diseases, ending with cor pulmonale.

 Hypersensitivity pneumonitis is an immune-mediated disease that affects the alveoli.
-Both type III and IV hypersensitivity occur in the disease, which is provoked by allergens like hay and antigens from birds.
+Both type III and IV hypersensitivity occur in the disease, which is provoked by allergens like moldy hay and bird poop.
 If the patient has continued exposure to the allergen will the chronic inflammation eventually develop into interstitial fibrosis.

 Smoking isn’t just associated with obstructive diseases (chronic bronchitis and emphysema), but restrictive ones as well.